lchski/hoc-questions-analysis/README.md

+## Summary

+This project consolidates information about written questions from the Canadian House of Commons.
+It covers Parliaments 39 to 43 (the current Parliament), April 3, 2006 to the present day.
+You can [run the code or access the data](#using-this-project), or read through all the sections to understand more about the [background of written questions](#background), the [data we bring together](#assembling-the-data), or [how you can pitch in](#next-steps).

 ## Background

 Written questions are a valuable form of information about the workings of government.
 Compared to the very constrained back-and-forth of the oral question period, written questions allow MPs to form a detailed question to which the government can provide a detailed response.
 You can [read about the procedural rules around written questions](https://www.ourcommons.ca/About/OurProcedure/Questions/c_g_questions-e.htm#3) if you want to learn more.